 Inside, the space is diverse, with original features, like this unpainted fireplace in the main living area…

 …contrasting with this huge master suite addition, using steel frame construction, inspired by the X-100.
 Looks eerily similar, no?
-Industrial chic with a concrete wall, dividing the bed form the adjacent bath.
-While here, we ran into yet another friend, Greg –nice to meet you!
+Industrial chic with a concrete wall, dividing the bed from the adjacent bath.
+While here, we ran into yet another online friend, Greg –nice to meet you!

 We also caught up with more friends/day-two attendees Karen and Kate –hi guys!
 Post-tour, we took-in more of the neighborhood, mainly built from 1956-64.
 Here’s an early design (almost identical to our home).
 Thanks to the corner lot, the cinder-block disconnected from any fencing.
 Looks kinda cool.